VWS-Python/vws-python/README.md

 Please report any issues [here](https://github.com/adamtheturtle/vws-python/issues).
 There is no attempt to make the image matching realistic.

+### Speed and summary accuracy

 The mock responds much more quickly than the real Vuforia Web Services.

 Targets in the mock are set to 'processing' for half a second.
 In the real Vuforia Web Services, this takes varying lengths of time.

+The database summary in the real Vuforia Web Services takes some time to account for images.
+Sometimes the real summary skips image states such as the processing state.
+The mock is accurate immediately.

+### Image quality and ratings

 Targets are assigned a rating between 0 and 5 of how good they are for tracking purposes.
 In the mock this is a random number between 0 and 5.